Neuroprosthesis stimulates new connections in the brain | Health City Berlin

 In this way, Prof. Alireza Gharabaghiz explains, the test subjects felt their fingers actually moving despite their paralysis, so they didn’t just watch.
 And: “These haptic impressions create a feedback loop between the brain and the paralyzed muscle,” reports the researcher.

-The Tübingen researchers were recently able to prove that after a severe stroke, even very extensive regions in both hemispheres of the brain are connected to the paralyzed hand.
+The Tübingen researchers were recently able to prove that following a severe stroke, even very extensive regions in both hemispheres of the brain are connected to the paralyzed hand.
 And that these brain areas are larger, the more severely handicapped the patient is.
-Apparently, after a stroke, the brain tries to find all suitable ones on its own neural resources to activate in order to overcome the paralysis, the scientists suspect.
+Apparently, following a stroke, the brain tries to find all suitable ones on its own neural resources to activate in order to overcome the paralysis, the scientists suspect.

 Neuroprosthesis activates new connections in the brain